Alexander of Aphrodisias: Influence

 By the 6th century Alexander's commentaries on Aristotle were considered so useful that he was referred to as "the commentator" (ὁ ἐξηγητής).
 His commentaries were greatly esteemed among the Arabs, who translated many of them, and he is heavily quoted by Maimonides.

 In 1210, the Church Council of Paris issued a condemnation, which probably targeted the writings of Alexander among others.

 In the early Renaissance his doctrine of the soul's mortality was adopted by Pietro Pomponazzi (against the Thomists and the Averroists), and by his successor Cesare Cremonini.
 This school is known as Alexandrists.

 Alexander's band, an optical phenomenon, is named after him.

 Modern editions

 Several of Alexander's works were published in the Aldine edition of Aristotle, Venice, 1495–1498; his De Fato and De Anima were printed along with the works of Themistius at Venice (1534); the former work, which has been translated into Latin by Grotius and also by Schulthess, was edited by J. C. Orelli, Zürich, 1824; and his commentaries on the Metaphysica by H. Bonitz, Berlin, 1847.
-In 1989 the first part of his On Aristotle Metaphysics was published in English translation as part of the Ancient commentators project.
+In 1989 the first part of his On Aristotle's Metaphysics was published in English translation as part of the Ancient commentators project.
 Since then, other works of his have been translated into English.